Nonconvex Factorization and Manifold Formulations are Almost Equivalent in Low-rank Matrix Optimization: Geometric Connection of Manifold and Factorization Formulations: PSD Case

-\begin{Remark}[Necessity of First-order Property in Connecting Riemannian and Euclidean Hessians] The following example shows that the assumption on the first-order stationary property is necessary for establishing the connection of the Riemannian and the Euclidean Hessians in Theorem \ref{th: RHessian-EHessian PSD}.
-Consider a special case that $p=r=1$, the objective functions are $f(x)$ ($x \geq 0$) and $g(y) = f(y^2)$, where both parameters $x, y$ are scalars.
+\begin{Remark}({\bf Necessity of First-order Property in Connecting Riemannian and Euclidean Hessians}) The following example shows that the assumption on the first-order stationary property is necessary for establishing the connection of the Riemannian and the Euclidean Hessians in Theorem \ref{th: RHessian-EHessian PSD}.
+Consider a special case that $p=r=1$, the objective functions are $f(x)$ ($x > 0$) and $g(y) = f(y^2)$, where both parameters $x, y$ are scalars.
 In such a scenario, when $x = y^2$ we have where $f'$ and $f''$ denote the first and second derivatives of $f$.
 If $y$ is not a first-order stationary point of $g$ (namely $f'(y^2)$ can be non-zero without any constraint), $2f'(y^2) + 4y^2 f''(y^2)$ and $f''(y^2)$ do not necessarily share the same sign or hold any sandwich inequality. \end{Remark}

-\begin{Remark}[Connection of $\scA_{\rnull}^{\Y}$ and Rotational Invariance of $g(\Y)$] We note $\scA_{\rnull}^{\Y}$ has also appeared in \cite[Theorem 2, Example 4]{li2019symmetry} in analyzing the landscape of low-rank PSD matrix factorization.
-By assuming $f$ is convex, they showed via invariance theory that $\scA_{\rnull}^{\Y}$ originates from the rotational invariance of $g(\Y)$, i.e., $g(\Y \O) = g(\Y)$ for any $\O \in \bbO_r$, and has the property $\nabla^2 g(\Y)[\A] = 0, \forall \A \in \scA_{\rnull}^\Y$ at FOSP $\Y$.
+\begin{Remark}[Connection of $\scA_{\rnull}^{\Y}$ and Rotational Invariance of $g(\Y)$] {We note $\scA_{\rnull}^{\Y}$ is also called the vertical space in studying the Riemannian quotient geometry of $\bbR^{p\times r}_*/\bbO_r$, where $\bbR^{p\times r}_*$ is the set of $p$-by-$r$ full column rank matrices \citep{massart2020quotient}.
+It has also appeared in \cite[Theorem 2, Example 4]{li2019symmetry} in analyzing the landscape of low-rank PSD matrix factorization.} By assuming $f$ is convex, \cite{li2019symmetry} showed via invariance theory that $\scA_{\rnull}^{\Y}$ has the property $\nabla^2 g(\Y)[\A] = 0, \forall \A \in \scA_{\rnull}^\Y$ at FOSP $\Y$.
 Here, by establishing the connection between the Riemannian and the Euclidean Hessians, we can establish the same result without assuming $f$ is convex.
 Moreover, in the later Theorems \ref{th: general case spec-connect 1} and \ref{th: general case spec-connect 2} we extend our result to the general case and provide explicit expressions for the eigenspace corresponding to the zero eigenvalues there.
 Interested readers are also referred to the recent survey \cite{zhang2020symmetry} for the discussion on the effect of invariance in geometry of nonconvex problems. \end{Remark}

 Theorem \ref{th: RHessian-EHessian PSD} immediately shows the following equivalence of FOSPs and SOSPs between the manifold and the factorization formulations in low-rank PSD matrix optimization.